 The University of Guelph includes a discounted City of Guelph Bus Pass to all enrolled students as part of compulsory fees included in tuition, including veterinary students.
 There are bike racks on the veterinary school campus.
 The institution has a Bike Centre that serves as a repair shop and learning hub, but this is not explicitly advertised by the veterinary school to students.
 There is no mention of sustainable transportation during orientation.
-Many students drive in upper years due to external rotations and off-campus sites being hard to access without a car.

-6. Does your veterinary school have an organics recycling program (compost) and a conventional recycling program (aluminum/paper/plastic/glass)?

-- Yes, the veterinary school has both compost and recycling programs accessible to students and faculty. - The veterinary school has either recycling or compost programs accessible to students and faculty, but not both. - There is no compost or recycling program at the veterinary school.
+Many students drive in upper years due to external rotations and off-campus sites being hard to access without a car, though data has not been formally collected on veterinary student transportation.
+1 5.6.
+Does your institution have an organics recycling program (compost) and a conventional recycling program (aluminium/paper/plastic/glass)?
+Yes, the institution has both compost and recycling programs accessible to students and faculty.
+(2 points) The institution has either recycling or compost programs accessible to students and faculty, but not both.
+(1 point) There is no compost or recycling program at the institution.
+(0 points) Score Assigned:

-There are recycling bins on campus that accept conventional and mixed recycling, but the campus' composting program has not expanded to include post-consumer composting for students and staff at the Ontario Veterinary College.
-Efforts by the Sustainability Office and Hospitality Services are underway to expand post-consumer composting across campus, including the OVC Cafeteria.

-7. Does the veterinary school apply sustainability criteria when making decisions about the campus food and beverage selections (e.g., local sourcing, reduced meat, decreased plastic packaging)?

-- Yes, the veterinary school has adequate sustainability requirements for food and beverages, including meat-free days or no red-meat, and is engaged in efforts to increase food and beverage sustainability. - There are sustainability guidelines for food and beverages, but they are insufficient or optional.
-The veterinary school is engaged in efforts to increase food and beverage sustainability. - There are sustainability guidelines for food and beverages, but they are insufficient or optional.The veterinary school is not engaged in efforts to increase food and beverage sustainability. - There are no sustainability guidelines for food and beverages.
+There are recycling bins on campus that accept conventional and mixed recycling in lecture halls, offices, and the OVC Cafeteria.
+The campus' composting program has expanded to include post-consumer composting for students and staff at the Ontario Veterinary College's Cafeteria, though composting is not available outside the OVC Cafeteria at this time.
+5.7.
+Does the institution apply sustainability criteria when making decisions about the campus food and beverage selections (e.g. local sourcing, reduced meat, decreased plastic packaging)?
+Yes, the institution has adequate sustainability requirements for food and beverages, including meat-free days or no red-meat, and is engaged in efforts to increase food and beverage sustainability.
+(3 points) There are sustainability guidelines for food and beverages, but they are insufficient or optional.
+The institution is engaged in efforts to increase food and beverage sustainability.
+(2 points) There are sustainability guidelines for food and beverages, but they are insufficient or optional.
+The institution is not engaged in efforts to increase food and beverage sustainability.
+(1 point) There are no sustainability guidelines for food and beverages.
+(0 points) Score Assigned:

 The Ontario Veterinary College's decisions on food and catering are made by the institution's Hospitality Services, which manage the OVC Cafeteria and provide catering for events.
 There are purchasing guidelines that are not mandatory but generally followed across campus.
 This includes partnerships with campus research farms and local growers to purchase more local food and reduce the amount of plastic water bottles and containers used.
 Hospitality Services has drastically reduced the amount of red meat offerings, in which the goal is a 20% reduction from 2017.
-There has been an expansion of plant-based offerings.

-8. Does the veterinary school or institution apply sustainability criteria when making decisions about supply procurement?

-- Yes, the veterinary school has adequate sustainability requirements for supply procurement and is engaged in efforts to increase sustainability of procurement. - There are sustainability guidelines for supply procurement, but they are insufficient or optional.The veterinary school is engaged in efforts to increase sustainability of procurement. - There are sustainability guidelines for supply procurement, but they are insufficient or optional.The veterinary school is not engaged in efforts to increase sustainability of procurement. - There are no sustainability guidelines for supply procurement.
+There has been an expansion of plant-based offerings, and reusable to-go and dine-in dishware programs.
+5.8.
+Does the institution apply sustainability criteria when making decisions about supply procurement?
+Yes, the institution has adequate sustainability requirements for supply procurement and is engaged in efforts to increase sustainability of procurement.
+(3 points) There are sustainability guidelines for supply procurement, but they are insufficient or optional.
+The institution is engaged in efforts to increase sustainability of procurement.
+(2 points) There are sustainability guidelines for supply procurement, but they are insufficient or optional .
+The institution is not engaged in efforts to increase sustainability of procurement.
+(1 point) There are no sustainability guidelines for supply procurement.
+(0 points) Score Assigned: